schollz/howmanypeoplearearound/README.md

 *howmanypeoplearearound* calculates the number of people in the vicinity using the approximate number of smartphones as a proxy (since [~70% of people have smartphones nowadays](https://twitter.com/conradhackett/status/701798230619590656)).
 A cellphone is determined to be in proximity to the computer based on sniffing WiFi probe requests.
-Possible uses of *howmanypeoplearearound* include: monitoring foot traffic in an area with Raspberry Pis, seeing if your roommates are home, calculate how many people are on the bus, etc.
+Possible uses of *howmanypeoplearearound* include: monitoring foot traffic in your house with Raspberry Pis, seeing if your roommates are home, etc.

 Tested on Linux (Raspbian and Ubuntu) and macOS.

+### **It may be illegal** to use this to monitor networks, especially ones that *you do not own*.
+Please check your country's laws (for US [Section 18 U.S. Code § 2511](https://www.law.cornell.edu/uscode/text/18/2511)) - [discussion](https://github.com/schollz/howmanypeoplearearound/issues/4).

 Getting started
 ===============